 Surveillance testing is conducted among populations who are not showing symptoms in an effort to identify potential cases early and quickly isolate them before the virus can spread.
 UMass Lowell has partnered with the Broad Institute, a biomedical research center affiliated with MIT and Harvard University.

 The role of the university in contact tracing can be characterized as supportive.
 The statutory responsibilities of local public health are to initiate and lead contact tracing.
 As a reminder, a close contact is defined as someone who was closer than six feet from you for longer than 15 minutes.

-Our role as an organization would be (if requested) to clarify the scope of contact a student or staff member might have had while on campus.
-Local public health authorities may also contact the University if there are unusual and/or alarming levels of disease requiring more intensive investigations and accompanying interventions.
+Our role as an organization, if requested by local public health or the Contact Tracing Collaborative (CTC), is to clarify the scope of contact a student or staff member might have had while on campus.
+Local public health authorities may also contact the university if there are unusual and/or alarming levels of disease requiring more intensive investigations and accompanying interventions.
 The status of an employee's or student’s health is considered protected health information and will not be shared with the community in a manner that would violate the right to privacy of that community member.

-Health Services will be asked to conduct the 14-day symptom assessment review and support the logistics of isolation and quarantine when a positive case is identified in our student population.
+Health Services will support the symptom assessment review and the logistics of placing a student in isolation and quarantine when a positive case is identified in our student population.
 This will be recorded by Health Services in the manner of other protected health information.